Seadrift, Texas: Education

 Seadrift residents are served by the Calhoun County Independent School District.
-Seadrift School serves residents from Pre-Kindergarten through 8th grade.
+Seadrift School serves residents from Pre-Kindergarten through eighth grade.
 Residents attend Calhoun High School in Port Lavaca for high school.

 1979 incident

 Seadrift is remembered for a killing that took place on August 3, 1979.
-Prior to this date there had been several negative racial incidents between local citizens and Vietnamese refugees.
-As the central area relied heavily on the commercial fishing industry for income, many native felt threatened by the increasing number of Vietnamese.
-On the night of August 3, 1979, a fight broke out between Billy Joe Aplin, 35-year-old crabber and Sau Van Nguyen, a Vietnamese crabber which ended with the fatal shooting of Aplin.
+Prior to this date, there had been several negative racial incidents between local citizens and Vietnamese refugees.
+As the central area relied heavily on the commercial fishing industry for income, many White natives felt threatened by the increasing number of Vietnamese.
+On the night of August 3, 1979, a fight broke out between Billy Joe Aplin, 35-year-old crabber, and Sau Van Nguyen, a Vietnamese crabber, which ended with the fatal shooting of Aplin.
 Within hours of the shooting, several Vietnamese boats were burned and there was an attempted bombing of a crab plant that employed Vietnamese workers.
 Sau Van Nguyen and his brother Chinh Nguyen were tried for murder and acquitted on the grounds of self-defense.
 The incident inspired the creation of both the 1981 documentary Fire on the Water and the 1985 film Alamo Bay.
 In January 2019, Title 8 Productions, LLC premiered an independent documentary called, Seadrift, in Park City Utah.
 It continues to be screened throughout the United States.
 The documentary series "Reel South" examined the 1979 incident in the 2020 film "Seadrift".